 - 1. In case the flexibility for balancing is offered by a Balancing Service Provider that is not the Grid User and falls under the Transfer of Energy regime (which cannot be applied for redispatching), the Grid User would take on the role of Scheduling Agent to bid flexibility for redispatching (therefore: Figure 4.1b). - 2.
-In case of flexibility that is not offered for balancing (limited coordinable assets) for redispatching the Grid User may decide to offer the flexibility to ELIA on its own, or the Grid User may appoint another party which in this case is also a type of Flexibility Service Provider (without applicability of the Transfer of Energy regime).
+In case of flexibility that is not offered for balancing17 (limited coordinable assets) but for redispatching the Grid User may decide to offer the flexibility to ELIA on its own, or the Grid User may appoint another party which in this case is also a type of Flexibility Service Provider (without applicability of the Transfer of Energy regime).
 (Same options as Figures 4.1 but without the task of bidding for balancing.) - 3.
-In case of assets without flexibility (non-coordinable assets): as there is no flexibility to provide, there is no Flexibility Service Provider.
+In case of assets without flexibility (non-coordinable assets): as there is no flexibility to provide17, there is no Flexibility Service Provider.
 Therefore the Grid User here takes on the role of Scheduling Agent in case of scheduling obligation. - 4.
-In case of assets without an Intraday scheduling obligation, i.e. Demand Facilities, the demand flexibility may be bid to ELIA voluntarily offered by the Grid User or by the Flexibility Service Provider (FSP)/Balancing Service Provider (BSP) as Scheduling Agent.
+In case of assets without a default Intraday scheduling obligation18, i.e. Demand Facilities which do not offer flexibility for redispatching: starting from the moment that demand flexibility would be bid for redispatching purposes to ELIA, this would be voluntarily offered by the Grid User or by the Flexibility Service Provider (FSP)/Balancing Service Provider (BSP) as Scheduling Agent.19

-&lt;sup>15 Note that the Scheduling Agent may operationally delegate the exchange of information to a third party without delegating the contractual agreement of taking on the role tow ards ELIA.
+15 Note that the Scheduling Agent may operationally delegate the exchange of information to a third party w ithout delegating the contractual agreement of taking on the role tow ards ELIA.
 For example, the Grid User is Scheduling Agent (and therefore the contact person for ELIA for all aspects such as settlement and liabilities) but a third party may be given access to the data platform to deliver schedules and bids.

-&lt;sup>16 As imposed in KORRR.
+16 As imposed in KORRR.

-&lt;sup>17 Except perhaps to be used in extreme cases when the system is not in a normal state.
+17 Except perhaps to be used in extreme cases when the system is not in a normal state.

-&lt;sup>18 For information about scheduling obligations on asset level see section 6.1 and for information about redispatching obligation on asset level see section 8.1.
+18 For information about scheduling obligations on asset level see section 6.1 and for information about redispatching obligation on asset level see section 8.1.

-&lt;sup>19 See the "Questions and Answ ers" section for examples.
+19 See the "Questions and Answ ers" section for examples.